The1stMartian/Pipeline-Examples/README.md

 ![Singlets](./fc/schema.jpg)

 ## Outputs:
-- The general concept in FC analysis is to use a combination of dimensionality reduction and clustering to identify groups of cells in an automated fashion.
-Next, users typically do a custom analysis of the limited number of cell surface markers to manually assign cell types to each cluster.
-The program then reports on the number of cells passing each gate, providing quantitative metrics on the experiment.
+- One of the general concepts in completing a FC analysis is to combine dimensionality reduction, clustering, and the users's experimetal design (the chosen cell surface markers) to assign cell identity.
+The triple combination of allows users to cross-reference the UMAP location with cluster identity.
+When they match, it provides two independent assessments of the cell grouping, providing assurance that the user-assigned cell identities defined by their cell surface markers are accurate.
+- One of the mechanisms to extract insights is to look at gene expression in different cell types.
+For example one could examine the fraction of T-cells that express CCR5/CXCR3 and CCR3/CCR4 to subset CD4+ T-cells, providing information on the relative Th1 vs Th2 type cells.